padrinobook/padrinobook/02-job-vacancy-application.md

 Let's explain the interesting parts:

-- `spec_helper` - Is a file to load commonly used functions so that they can reused in other specs.
+- `spec_helper` - Is a file to load commonly used functions to setup the tests.
 - `describe block` - This block describes the context for our tests.
+Think of it as way to group related tests.
-- `get ...` - Run the specified
+- `get ...` - This command executes a HTTTP GET to the provided address.
-- `last_response` - Is a response object of the fully request against you application performed by the `get` method.
+- `last_response` - The response object returns the header and body of the HTTP request.

-Now let's run our tests with `rspec spec/page_controller_spec.rb` and see what's going on:
+Now let's run the tests with `rspec spec/page_controller_spec.rb` and see what's going on:

 {: lang="bash" }